« January 2017 »

 - Each of the 3 portages along the river vary in construction.

-> The northernmost Snuff Mill Dam portage has a mile and a half walk to the put in, wheels are suggested.
+> The northernmost Snuff Mill Dam portage has a 10 minute walk to the canoe put in, wheels are suggested.
 In planning your trip, please make the garden aware of your travel plans.